 - Missing rent payments puts tenants at risk of being evicted.
 While only a small percentage of households attributed a recent move to an eviction, those without rainy day funds reported experiencing an eviction at a higher rate.
 Among households that moved recently, 6 percent of those without savings said that an eviction caused their move, compared with only 1 percent of those with savings.

 - Households with no rainy day fund also reported more limited health care uptake.
-Fifteen percent missed a doctor's visit due to the cost versus 4 percent among households that had a fund available.
+Twenty-three percent missed a doctor's visit due to the cost versus 6 percent among households that had a fund available.

 Who has lost income during the pandemic?